Anil Kumar, PhD | Last updated Sep 30, 2018

 Here is a list of foods that contain iodine (from NIH Office of Dietary Supplements).

 Only a small percentage of salt in US comes from table salt.

 Almost 70% of salt in diet comes from processed foods, which mostly use non-iodized salt (Dasgupta 2008).
 Americans obtain iodine from many sources although dairy and grain products remain the primary sources of iodine in the American diet (Murray 2008).

 Iodine supplements improve the health and productivity of domestic animals—for the same reasons it benefits people—it is a common ingredient of animal feeds.
 Therefore, dairy products, eggs, and meat frequently contain high levels of iodine depending on the content in animal feeds.
 However, none are monitored as part of the American diet.

-About 60 year ago, iodate was introduced in the commercial baking industry as a bread stabilizer.
+About 60 year ago, baking industry started using iodate as a bread stabilizer.
 It significantly increased the iodine intake of the American population.
 However, this practice has recently declined.

 A common food coloring called erythrosine contains large amounts of iodine.
 Most of it may not be bioavailable—unusable by the body—but it appears in most analyses of urinary iodine affecting the results.

-Iodine is also widely used as a radiocontrast medium, in medicines such as amiodarone and topical antiseptics, and for water purification.
+Iodine is also widely available as a radiocontrast medium, in medicines such as amiodarone and topical antiseptics, and for water purification.